pik-gane/vodle/doc/design/user stories/new poll.md

 - "new poll" on "my polls" page
 - enter metadata:
   - type (choose one option / share some budget)
-  - title
+  - "title"
-  - description
+  - "description"
-  - url
+  - "external link"
   - "where to store poll data" (`poll_db`, using `user_db` as default):
     - "database url"
     - "database username"
     - "database password"
-  - closing datetime
+  - "voting closes":
+    - "after one hour"
+    - "after 24 hours"
+    - "after seven days"
+    - "at a specific date and time", then enter that
 - "add option" (see [[new option.md]])
 - "invite voters" to open a new email window containing a preformatted subject and body with a deep link to the poll
 - "cancel"